 This figure is added to the number of shares at the beginning of the page (in this case zero) and entered into the cell "Ending number of shares."
-On the next page, this figure will be reported in the cell "Starting NUMBER OF SHARES."
+On the next page, this figure will be reported in the cell "Starting number of shares this page"

-Note: Do NOT enter the cash value of shares in the Starting NUMBER OF SHARES" and "Ending NUMBER OF SHARES" boxes, but only the number of shares bought."
+Note: Do NOT enter the cash value of shares in the "Starting number of shares this page" and "Ending number of shares this page" boxes, but only the number of shares bought."